Isin: History

+Isin sat on the Isinnitum canal, a vital branch of the Euphrates.
+Controlling Isin meant controlling the water flow and trade moving toward the south.

+Chalcolithic

 The site of Isin was occupied at least as early as the Ubaid period based on pottery shards.

+Early Bronze Age

+Early Dynastic period

+In the Early Dynastic III (c.
+2750-2350 BCE), significant occupation began.

+Akkadian period

-Significant occupation began in the Early Dynastic period in early to middle 3rd millennium BC.
-Isin is known to have been occupied during the Akkadian Empire.
+In the Akkadian period (c.
+2350-2150 BCE), Isin is known to have been occupied by the Akkadian Empire.

+Ur III period

 An intensive building program began at Isin during the Ur III empire in the late 3rd millennium BC.
 With the fall of Ur, an Amorite dynasty took power in the city, during the Isin-Larsa period.
 The city then fell to Babylon and suffered a period of abandonment.
 Activity resumed under the Kassites, followed by a period of local control.
 Isin was occupied to various degrees until the Neo-Babylonian period.

 With the final decline of the Ur III empire at the end of the third millennium BC, a power vacuum was left that other city-states scrambled to fill.
 Ishbi-Erra, said to be an Amorite, from Mari, and an Ur III official under its final ruler Ibbi-Sin, gained rulership of Isin and began the First Dynasty of Isin.
 The Elamites had attacked Isin and Ur, capturing Ur.
 One of Ishbi-Erra's acts was to expel the Elamites from Ur and the region, his year name being "Year (Iszbi-Irra the king) brought out of Ur, with his strong weapon, the Elamite who was dwelling in its midst".
 Although the Sumerian King List gives a 33-year reign for Ishbi-Erra only one royal inscription has been found.